-US forces attacked in Niger
+3 US troops killed in ambush in Niger

 - Al Qaeda in the Islamic Maghreb has maintained a presence in the Mali-Niger border area

-"We can confirm reports that a joint US and Nigerien patrol came under hostile fire in southwest Niger," Lt.
+US Navy Lt.
 Cmdr.
-Anthony Falvo, a spokesman for Africa Command, which oversees US troops in the region, told CNN.
+Anthony Falvo, a spokesman for US Africa Command, which oversees US operations in the region, told CNN late Wednesday that "a joint US and Nigerien patrol came under hostile fire in southwest Niger," but said that the military was still "working to confirm details on the incident."

-"We are working to confirm details on the incident and will have more information as soon as we can confirm facts on the ground," Falvo added.
+President Donald Trump was briefed on the attack by by chief of staff John Kelly, White House press secretary Sarah Sanders said Wednesday night.

-The US military has maintained a small presence in the northwest African country with small groups of US Special Operations Forces advising local troops as they battle two terrorist groups, the ISIS affiliated Boko Haram and al Qaeda's North African branch, al Qaeda in the Islamic Maghreb.
+The US military has maintained a presence in the northwest African country with small groups of US Special Operations Forces advising local troops as they battle two terrorist groups, the ISIS-affiliated Boko Haram and al Qaeda's North African branch, al Qaeda in the Islamic Maghreb.

 Al Qaeda in the Islamic Maghreb has maintained a presence in the Mali-Niger border area, despite a multi-year French-led military counterterrorism effort, Operation Barkhane, which began in 2014.